Atyantik/flarekit/apps/web/README.md

 ## **Contributing**

-We welcome contributions to improve Astroflare.
+We welcome contributions to improve Flarekit.
 Please follow these steps:

 1. Fork the repository.
 2. Create a new branch: